background-image

 Tomorrow’s Treasury Today: The Pitfalls of AI in Treasury

-The World Economic Forum investigated the threats AI could pose, surveying Chief Risk Officers (CRO) to find out more in their mid-year briefing.
+The World Economic Forum investigated the threats AI could pose, surveying Chief Risk Officers (CRO) to find out more.

-It’s essential to note that the use of AI to target sensitive data is not inherently malicious.
+It’s essential to note that the use of AI to target sensitive data is not inherently malignant.
 AI can also be employed for legitimate purposes, such as enhancing cybersecurity defences, encrypting data, or detecting anomalies in system behaviour to prevent data breaches.

 However, the potential for misuse and malicious intent underscores the need for robust security measures, regular vulnerability assessments, and employee education on data protection and cybersecurity best practices.
 Organisations should implement a multi-layered security approach to safeguard sensitive data from AI-driven threats.